PavelGushchin/telegram_bot/README.md

 pip3 install lxml
 ```

-And that's all, now you can run the bot:
+That's all!
+Now you can run the bot:
 ```shell
 python3 main.py
 ```